 Erie Workers Compensation Lawyer

 Erie, Pennsylvania, was a maritime center after the American Revolution.
 It later transitioned into a railroad station and important manufacturing center.
 Today, Erie is a bustling city with smaller-scale manufacturing companies amidst a diverse mix of other industries.
 The top employers in Erie are the government, manufacturers, medical services, insurance, retail, and public utilities.
-When a worker gets injured in Erie, he or she can seek financial help through the state’s workers’ compensation program.
-If workers run into problems with the system, they can come to Dallas W. Hartman P.C. for legal assistance.
+When an employee suffers a work injury in Erie, he or she can seek financial help through the state’s workers’ compensation program.
+If workers run into problems with the system, they can come to the experienced team at Dallas W. Hartman P.C. for legal assistance.

 About the Pennsylvania Workers’ Compensation System